keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 #### Multiple Primary Key Columns
 Generic Extractor allows you to set only a single (primary) key for a table.
-This means that if you set `primaryKey` on multiple columns you will create a compound primary key.
+This means that if you set `primaryKey` on multiple columns, you will create a compound primary key.
 Let's say that you have an API with the following response:

 {% highlight json %}